earlyster/earlyster.github.io/blog/content/blog/python-package-regular-expression/index.md

 ---
-title: Python Importing re package
+title: Python Importing Regular Expression package
 date: "2021-01-19T16:20:30+08:00"

-description: "Learning about the regular expression (re) python package "
+description: "Learning about the regular expression (re) python package"
 ---

 I was able to use the python import statement to pull in the [re package](https://docs.python.org/3/library/re.html).
 Once I did this I was able to find patterns in content using high level method search() or lower level  methods such as compile, match and group(s).